Sioux Falls, South Dakota: Higher education

 Sioux Falls is home to Augustana University, the University of Sioux Falls, Sioux Falls Seminary, Southeast Technical College, National American University, the South Dakota School for the Deaf, the University of South Dakota's Sanford School of Medicine (Sioux Falls campus), Stewart School and the South Dakota Public Universities and Research Center (formerly known as USDSU).

 Public schools

-The Sioux Falls School District serves over 23,000 students living in Sioux Falls and some of its surrounding suburbs.
+The Sioux Falls School District, which covers the majority of Sioux Falls, serves over 23,000 students living in Sioux Falls and some of its surrounding suburbs.
 There are 25 elementary schools, seven middle schools, and six high schools, including: